mylordkaz/mylordkaz/README.md

   👋 Hi, I'm Kevin,
  French base in Japan.

 👀 interested into tech in general and finance.

-I'm a software engineer backend, very curious I like to learn new things.
+ I'm a software engineer backend very curious, I like to learn new things.

 Feel free to reach out!
 - Have a Nice day, see you arround. ;)